denoland/dotland/public/posts/deno_in_2020.md

 ### November: Grand rewrite of TSC compiler infrastructure

+This month we saw a conclusion to a multi month project of rewrite compilation pipeline.
+It had severe impacts on the speed of TypeScript transpilation.
 In November we wrapped up multi-month rewrite of TypeScript compiler host; which resulted in even more work being done in Rust instead of JavaScript.